ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </p>

+##### 🔷 Command and Control (C2) Phase Step 2

-#### (Objective 5 - Step 2) I verified by looking at other log sources.
+I verified by looking at other log sources.
 For this step, I checked HTTP sources

 To do so, I ran the following query: